From Seeing to Doing: Bridging Reasoning and Decision for Robotic Manipulation: Experiments

 \textbf{Real World Robot Evaluation} As shown in \cref{fig:real robot}, we conducted zero-shot tests with FSD on an xArm 6 robot across 8 tabletop manipulation tasks.
 The setup included an Intel RealSense L515 LiDAR camera.
 To test the capabilities of different visual aids, we used visual trace for the sponge and folding tasks, while affordance points were used for other tasks.
-We compared against RoboPoint and GPT-4o baselines, which were limited to predicting only start/end points rather than full trajectories.
+We compared against GPT-4o, MOKA, and RoboPoint baselines.
 Robopoint often makes incorrect predictions in tasks involving spatial understanding.
+The primary cause of MOKA failures stems from the cascading errors of multiple submodules.
 Under zero-shot conditions, FSD achieved 72\% success rate, outperforming the strongest baseline by more than 30\%.
-Notably, FSD successfully completed complex tasks with visual trace generation, e.g. cloth folding, which was beyond baseline capabilities.
-Full results are presented in \cref{fig:real robot} and visualization of control tasks executed using FSD in \cref{fig:montage}.
-We refer to \cref{app:real world experiements} for detailed setup.
+Notably, FSD successfully completed complex tasks with visual trace generation, e.g. towel folding, which was beyond baseline capabilities.
+Full results are presented in \cref{fig:real robot}.
+We refer to App. \ref{app:real world experiements} for detailed setup and visualization.

+\textbf{Qualitative Experiments on Challenging Tasks} We conducted a preliminary exploration and attempted to assess FSD's capability in handling scenarios that require continuous contact and kinematic understanding.
+We introduced two new challenging tasks: ``Wiping the whiteboard'' and ``opening the drawer.''
+As shown in \cref{fig:challenging}, FSD was able to infer the visual traces required for these tasks.
+For the contact-rich whiteboard task, the model generated a smooth wiping trajectory across the surface.
+For the articulated drawer task, the model successfully predicted the arc trajectory needed to pull the handle.
+Although the downstream action controller requires further adjustment and optimization for these more challenging tasks, these qualitative results verify the potential of FSD to bridge perception and complex control.

+\textbf{Real World Execution Latency} We evaluated FSD's execution latency against the end-to-end OpenVLA and modular MOKA pipelines, with results reported in \cref{tab:execution_time_vertical}.
+FSD achieves the lowest latency due to its single-pass, single-model architecture that generates the entire visual trace in a zero-shot manner.
+This approach avoids both the costly fine-tuning and step-by-step inference required by OpenVLA and the system overhead of a multi-component pipeline like MOKA.
+FSD thus effectively balances powerful zero-shot manipulation capabilities with practical, low real-world latency.
+We primarily use open-loop control, but \alg can also be integrated into a hierarchical learning-based pipeline, using its visual trace to guide and improve closed-loop control.
+See App. \ref{app:additional experiments} for more details.